alexpulver/useful-stuff/README.md

 # Useful stuff

-> Don’t look for a great Idea, find a good Problem to solve.
+> Don’t look for a great Idea, find a good Problem to solve

 > Drawing architecture diagrams makes unclear things clear and clear things obvious

+> A system is only evolvable if you can easily understand it and you can safely change it ([source](https://www.infoq.com/podcasts/evolutionary-architecture-evolution/))

 > AWS CDK allows you to code the application's architecture and logic side by side in the same language